Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/README.md

 ### 3. Configure IoT Hub

-Next, the connections to 3 Event Hubs instances need to be confugyred.
+Next, the connections to 3 Event Hubs instances need to be configured.
 These Event Hub instances will allow be responsible for getting the data from IoT Hub and pass it for further processing.

 First, IoT Hub Endpoints will be defined for each of the Event Hubs as shown below: